nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 * 2a.
 The person's payment status is already paid.

     * 2a.
-AddressBook throws an error.
+StudentConnect throws an error.

         Use case ends.